lucj/acorn-services/atlas/README.md

 ## Status

-The Atlas service is currently a WIP...
+This service is currently a WIP...